 And I worry that we are pushing Russia even closer into China's arms as we speak.

-I I think it's worse than that.
+I think it's worse than that.

 I think it's already happened.

-China, Russia, and Iran open our eyes, Sean, there are some cracks in that armor.
+There are some cracks in that armor.

 Russia has quietly sent weapons to places like India and Vietnam to send a signal to China.

-They're not opening up access to the ocean that China wants in Northeast China.
+They're not opening up access to the ocean that China wants in northeast China.

-So there are there are cracks in that armor.
+So there are cracks in that armor.

 We have to exploit that by saying this is our moment to do the single most important thing we could do in our foreign policy, I believe, in this century, which is to pull apart the Russia-China alliance.